versia-pub/server/README.md

 This project aims to be a fully featured social network, with a focus on privacy, security, and performance.
 It will implement the Mastodon API for support with clients that already support Mastodon or Pleroma.

+> [!NOTE]
-> **Note:** This project is not affiliated with Mastodon or Pleroma, and is not a fork of either project.
+> This project is not affiliated with Mastodon or Pleroma, and is not a fork of either project.
 It is a new project built from the ground up.

 ## Features